Blog · AI

 }

-Give the LLM the right context, without drowning it out
+Give the LLM the right context, without overwhelming it

-This is a point that distinguishes “wow in demo” projects from reliable projects.
+This is what separates “wow in demo” projects from reliable ones.

 Two useful modes exist on the Figma side:

-- Selection-based (rather desktop): you select a frame or a layer in Figma, then the client works on this selection
+- selection-based (mostly desktop): you select a frame or layer in Figma, then the client works on that selection

-- Link-based (remote and desktop): you give a link to a node, the client extracts the node-id and gets the context
+- link-based (remote and desktop): you provide a link to a node, the client extracts the node-id and retrieves the context

-Linking the database: the pattern that avoids problems
+Connecting the database: the pattern that avoids issues

-The healthiest business model for an SME is often:
+The healthiest pattern for an SME is often:

 - UI generated or assisted via MCP

-- data via a API controlled (Rest/GraphQL) server side
+- data via a API controlled (REST/GraphQL) on the server side

 - secrets and access rules exclusively on the server side

-Direct DB access from an MCP tool may exist, but it must be locked.
+Direct DB access from an MCP tool can exist, but it must be locked down.
 Otherwise, you create an unnecessary risk surface, especially with poorly managed tokens.

-When an LLM comes out of the “clean” but wrong code, it's not a model problem.
-It's a problem of context and conventions.
+When an LLM outputs “clean” but incorrect code, it’s not a model issue.
+It’s a context and conventions issue.

-- Of Components named as real components, not “Frame 123"
+- Des components named like real components, not “Frame 123”

-- Of variables consistent values (typo, spacing, colors) rather than isolated values
+- Des variables that are consistent (typography, spacing, colors) rather than isolated values

 - Limited but intentional variants (size, state, intent)

-Figma recommends to avoid too heavy frames and to structure the file for better results.
+Figma recommends to avoid overly heavy frames and structure the file for better results.

-On the codebase side: the key is in your rules
+On the codebase side: the key lies in your rules

 - your existing components

-- how you connect the API (fetch layer, services, hooks, cache)
+- how you connect to the API (fetch layer, services, hooks, cache)

-This is where a lot of teams save time: they transform the MCP into a real team workflow, not a personal tool.
+This is where many teams save time: they turn MCP into a real team workflow, not just a personal tool.

-Security, access, token: what to lock before connecting
+Security, access, tokens: what to lock down before connecting

-As soon as you “connect” an LLM to tools, you manage permissions.
-It's good news if it's clean.
-It's bad news if it's implicit.
+As soon as you “connect” an LLM to tools, you’re managing permissions.
+That’s good news if it’s done right.
+Bad news if it’s implicit.

-- A token or token never has more rights than necessary
+- A token never has more permissions than necessary

 - Separate environments (dev, staging, prod)

-- Server-side logs to know which tool was called, when, and why
+- Server-side logs to track which tool was called, when, and why

-- A short list of authorized tools, with a rotation key if necessary
+- A short list of allowed tools, with key rotation if needed

 Remote MCP: OAuth and control

-The Figma remote MCP server goes through an OAuth flow.
-This is a good point because you avoid distributing static keys everywhere.
+The remote MCP server for Figma uses an OAuth flow.
+This is a good thing, as it prevents static keys from being distributed everywhere.

 At this stage, what matters is your governance: who can access which Figma files, and in what context.

-To go from a model to an app linked to data, without debt
+To go from mockup to a data-connected app, without technical debt

-Figma MCP is an excellent tool when treated as a real product subject: conventions, security, access, API mapping, and codebase integration.
-That's exactly what makes the difference between an impressive demo and a reliable daily workflow.
+Figma MCP is a powerful lever when treated as a proper product matter: conventions, security, access, API mapping, and codebase integration.
+This is exactly what separates an impressive demo from a reliable daily workflow.

-At Scroll, we help SMEs, VSEs and entrepreneurs to set up this type of design → code → data chain, with a simple framework: design system, MCP server and client (Cursor, VS Code), generation rules, and connection specific to your server and your API.
-The objective is clear: deliver faster, without losing control.
+At Scroll, we help SMEs, startups, and entrepreneurs implement this design → code → data pipeline with a simple framework: design system, MCP server and client (Cursor, VS Code), generation rules, and clean integration with your server and API.
+The goal is clear: deliver faster without losing control.

-No The focal point is the Design context : variables, components, structure.
-Code is a possible output, but the main point is to make the design “readable” by an agent in your workflow.
+No. The core focus is the design context— variables, components, structure.
+Code is one possible output, but the real value is making design “readable” by an agent in your workflow.

-No MCP amplifies what you already have.
-If your design system is unclear, the LLM will have a fuzzy context.
-If your variables and components are clean, you gain in quality.
+No. MCP enhances what you already have.
+If your design system is unclear, the LLM will have an unclear context.
+If your variables and components are well-defined, you gain in quality.

-Figma announced evolutions that make its tools more accessible to agents, and an extension of the use of the MCP server around Make and prompt-to-app workflows.
+Figma has announced updates to make its tools more accessible to agents, including expanded use of the MCP server around Make and prompt-to-app workflows.